imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-05-30-how-a-man-treats-you-is-how-he-feels-about-you.md

 tags:
   - relationships
 ---

-Bottom line ladies, **how a man treats you is how he feels about you**. lets repeat that together, How a man treats you is how he feels about you.
-Now one more time and direct it toward yourself. **How a man treats ME is how he feels about ME. **
+Bottom line ladies, **how a man treats you is how he feels about you**.
+Let me repeat that, **"How a man treats you is how he feels about you".** Now one more time and you say it out loud and direct it toward yourself; **"How a man treats ME is how he feels about ME. "**

+> **"How a man treats ME is how he feels about ME. "**

 **Lets start with a story shall we?**